redbadger/awesome-badger/stuartharris/build-scripts/README.md

 It's a challenging problem, with solutions that date back decades.

 One of the oldest tools is [`make`][make], which is still extremely popular (and for good reason).
 However, writing a `Makefile` can get complex quite quickly.
-It's arcane syntax is challenging, making them hard to write, and, in my opinion, even harder to read.
+Its arcane syntax is challenging, making it hard to write, and, in my opinion, even harder to read.
 And often, the best feature of `make` is not even used — the ability to only rebuild a target if it's inputs have changed (i.e. have a later modification time).
 Most people add `.PHONY` to targets and just use `make` as a task runner.
-This is because it has a built in mechanism for building a Directed Acyclic Graph of dependencies, which is useful, and because the original use case (building C or C++ projects) is not what most people are doing these days (the enlightened are using [Rust][rust] instead).
+This is because it has a built in mechanism for building a Directed Acyclic Graph of dependencies, which is useful, and because the original use case (building C or C++ projects) is not what most people are doing these days (the enlightened are using [Rust][rust] instead). :-)

+There are now many tools that have been inspired by `make`, including [`just`][just], and [`cargo-make`][cargo_make].
+They attempt to improve on the syntax of `make` and are useful if you want a powerful task runner (and don't care about the change detection).

 At the other end of the spectrum, we have tools like [Bazel][bazel] and [Buck][buck].
 These are great tools, that do exactly what we want (although they can be quite complex to configure).
 So why don't we use them instead?
 I think it's because they need you to go all in.
 If you want to use either tool, you have to use it everywhere — every dependency needs to be tracked and controlled by the tool.
 This can work well in some ecosystems, e.g. Java.
 Not so well for others, e.g. Rust.
 This is because modern languages typically have their own highly capable toolchains (Rust has [Cargo][cargo], for instance), and using Bazel, for example, on a Rust project means that you need to stop using Cargo (which is simple and mainstream) and use Bazel instead (which is complex and less widely used).